 MSc Banking and Finance provides you with the foundation for a rewarding career in banking and finance, equipping you with the skills to lead at a global level.
-93% of our Essex Business School students are in employment or further study (Graduate Outcomes 2020).
+90% of University of Essex’s postgraduate graduates are in employment or further study (Graduate Outcomes 2021).

 Many of our graduates enjoy roles in a host of occupations, including financial analysis, management, public administration and accountancy.
 They work for high-profile organisations and innovative SMEs such as: